-- 1. Click the disclosure triangle next to the package source in the sidebar. - 2.
-Click the disclosure triangle next to Snapshots. - 3.
-Select Files for Package to display a list of files, folders, and directories from the snapshot. - 4.
-Select the item you want to restore. - 5.
+- 1. Open Composer and authenticate locally. - 2.
+Click the disclosure triangle next to the package source in the sidebar.

+- 3. Click the disclosure triangle next to Snapshots. - 4.
+Select Files for Package to display a list of files, folders, and directories from the snapshot. - 5.
+Select the item you want to restore. - 6.
 Control-click (or right-click) the selected item and choose Restore.

-Viewing Files or Folders Using the Finder
+Viewing Files or Folders in a Package Source Using the Finder

-In the Package Contents pane, select the item(s) you want to preview.
-Then, choose File > Reveal in Finder from the menu bar.
+In the Package Contents pane, select the item(s) you want to preview, and then choose File > Reveal in Finder from the menu bar.

-Viewing Files or Folders Using Quick Look
+Viewing Files or Folders in a Package Source Using Quick Look

-In the Package Contents pane, select the item(s) you want to preview.
-Then, choose File > Quick Look from the menu bar or press the Space bar.
+In the Package Contents pane, select the item(s) you want to preview, and then choose File > Quick Look from the menu bar or press the Space bar.